What’s the longest time you’ve ever gone without sleep? 24 hours? Several days? Do you remember how it affected your mood, appetite or mental ability?

 People suffering from sleep deprivation are often subject to an underlying situation or condition that prevents the issue from being easily resolved.

 For example, modern economics and employer expectations have placed a premium on hours worked, tempting the public into skipping sleep for more money or greater recognition.

 It’s important for people to be realistic about the amount of sleep they need though.
 If it comes to it, you may need to cut back on other commitments to allow yourself time to sleep.

 Psychological issues ranging from basic anxiety to complex disorders can have a negative impact on sleep and cause deprivation.

 The ideal form of treatment in these cases would be aimed at controlling the condition rather than the symptoms.
-Though sometimes a combined approach that includes sleep aids (like sleeping pills or meditative practice) is often necessary.
+Though sometimes a combined approach that includes sleep aids and good sleep habits is often necessary.

 This is also true for sleep deprivation arising from several physical conditions, especially those that cause continuous pain.

 Regardless of individual circumstances, it’s important to practice good sleep hygiene to get the most out of time spent in bed.
 There are many methods that could qualify as good sleep-promoting behaviors, including:

 - Getting up at the same time every day.